mk7652/cse15l-lab-reports/labreport2.md

 - `parseInt()`
 - `start()`
 - `handleRequest(URI url)`

+If you want to know the details of how the method is called refer to the previous part where I described how the methods are called and implemented but replace the arguments of the methods in the descriptions eith the ones that follow.

 The relevant arguments of these methods are as follows:
 - `getPath()` (takes no arguments)